Pixelosaur/react-github-client/README.md

 ## Available Scripts

+To install dependencies run:

+### `yarn install`

-In the project directory, you can run:
+To run  the project on your local machine run:

 ### `yarn start`